14 Top-Rated Tourist Attractions in Liverpool

 Address: Albert Dock, Liverpool

-5 Pier Head
+6. Pier Head

 The Pier Head area of Liverpool includes the traditional trio of harbor buildings known as the Three Graces: the Port of Liverpool Building, the Cunard Building (named after Canadian Samuel Cunard, owner of the first shipping line from Liverpool-Halifax-Boston), and the Royal Liver Building (not open to the public).

 Address: Pier Head, Liverpool

-6 St George's Hall
+7. St. George's Hall

 The nearby Polytechnic Building is part of an imposing group of neo-Greek buildings that include the William Brown Library, the Picton Reading Rooms, and the Hornby Library.
 Also of interest is the impressive Bluecoat Chambers, built as a charitable school in 1717 and the city center's oldest building.

 Address: St. George's Place, Liverpool

-7 Walker Art Gallery
+8. Walker Art Gallery

-The Walker Art Gallery boasts a rich collection of works by Italian, Flemish, and French masters from the 14th century to the present, including masterpieces by Rubens, Rembrandt, and Rodin.
+The Walker Art Gallery boasts a rich collection of works by Italian, Flemish, and French Masters from the 14th century to the present.
+These include masterpieces by Rubens, Rembrandt, and Rodin.
 Its display of English painting and sculpture, particularly of the 18th to 20th centuries, is unrivaled outside London and features works by Gainsborough, Hogarth, and Moore.

 Address: William Brown Street, Liverpool

 The Catholic Liverpool Metropolitan Cathedral reflects the high proportion of Liverpudlians of Irish origin living in the city.
 During the Irish emigrations of the 19th and 20th centuries, Liverpool was the principal port of embarkation for the United States, and many emigrants ended up settling in the city.

 Location: Mount Pleasant, Liverpool

-9 Museum of Liverpool
+11. Museum of Liverpool